5.2.4 Employer Obligations for Collection from Salary or Wages

 Employer obligations when more than one notice received

 If an employer receives a notice from the Registrar and a notice from Centrelink instructing the employer to deduct from an employee's wage or contractor's payments, the general rule is that notices are complied with in the order they were received by the employer.
-Employer withholding notices to deduct child support can be processed after any notices received earlier have been actioned by the employer.
+Employer withholding notices to deduct amounts in relation to a deductible liability can be processed after any notices received earlier have been actioned by the employer.